tby1994/dance/rpi/README.md

 **Connecting to the NUS Wifi**

+> Note: I am currently not connecting to the NUS Wifi since its difficult to figure out the pi's IP address headlessly.
+Instead I have set up a hotspot using Connectify, which informs me of connected devices' addresses.

 3. If you have an external monitor and keyboard, go to step 4.
 Otherwise, go to step 5.
 4. Follow instructions on the [official docs](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started/4).
 Then go to step 10.
 5. Install Bonjour print services for windows for mDNS support.